mlghr/jobly/README.md

 ## General Info

 This application was created with CRA and utilizes the React Context API.
 The back-end is built on Node.js/Express.

+Instructions to run
+Create jobly_new database from the command line and run psql -f jobly.sql from the backend folder.

 ## Instructions to run